xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience.md

 In this section, you need to provide information about the parcels that you will use to ship the order via Canada Post.
 A collection of information about a single parcel to be shipped by Canada Post is called a shipment.

 When you open the **Shipments** section for a new order, you will notice that it already contains a list of shipments.
-This list reflects the way in which the module proposes to split the items from this order into parcels based on the weight limit for one package.
+This list reflects the way in which the addon proposes to split the items from this order into parcels based on the weight limit for one package.

 For example, below you can see how a large order was split into three parcels so the weight of each parcel does not exceed 10 kilograms: